-OrientDB and MongoDB* share many features, but the engines are fundamentally different.
-While MongoDB is a pure Document Database, OrientDB has a hybrid Document-Graph engine that adds some compelling features to the Document Database model.
+OrientDB and MongoDB* are both NoSQL databases that share many features, though the engines are fundamentally different.
+While MongoDB is a pure Document Database, OrientDB is a NoSQL solution with a hybrid Document-Graph engine that adds several compelling features to the Document Database model.

 This page will outline only the most important differences.